Sayak Chakraborty: In the media

 Chakraborty entered The Times of India's Most Desirable Men of 2020 at 11th position.
-In 2024 Sayak and Alokananda Guha made a reel and it made controversy, which made people believe that they got married.
-In 2025 he became brand ambassador of Texllo Mobile, Joarder Saree House, Akansha Herbal, Tomay Sajabo Jotone and Raj Gharana Group.
-Sayak try out new Snapchat features, lenses and AR glasses on Snapchat event Kolkata.
+In 2024, Chakraborty and Alokananda Guha posted content which jokingly lead people to believe they got married.
+In 2025, he became brand ambassador of Texllo Mobile, Joarder Saree House, Akansha Herbal, Tomay Sajabo Jotone, Paul Gems, and Parboni restaurant.
 In July 2025, Chakraborty had had to take a long break from his ongoing daily television soaps owing to his spondylitis and thyroid issues.
-In 2025 he uploaded some photos on social media with actress Ayanna Chatterjee, which got viral and people started believing that they got married.
+In 2025, he uploaded photos on social media with actress Ayanna Chatterjee, which went viral as people speculated they had gotten married.